Q:

 The College accepts VISA and Mastercard through the Omnivox portal (online payment).

-In-person payments can only be made at our Ile-des-Soeurs campus.
 The College shall enter in the contract the terms of payment and the dates of required payments.
 Payment is required upon admission and upon signing the educational services contract.
-Then, the College allocates three payments spread over several weeks during a complete program.
+Then, the College allocates two payments spread over several weeks during a complete program.
 The payment dates will be indicated on your educational services contract.

 Q: